Michael G. Archibald

-With 15 years of experience, Michael handles all phases of litigation, from pre-suit negotiations to the courtroom, when necessary.
+With more than 20 years of experience, Michael handles all phases of litigation, from pre-suit negotiations to the courtroom, when necessary.
 He has successfully represented clients in routine and complex litigation involving uninsured/underinsured motorist claims, personal injury slip-and-fall matters, property damage cases, product liability matters, negligent security, and wrongful death cases.

 Defense verdict in lawsuit filed against a major, nationally recognized retail chain alleging both intentional torts and negligence.
 Client was entitled to recover attorneys' fees and costs based on issuance of Proposal for Settlement/Offer of Judgment.